wasienv/wasienv/README.md

 curl https://raw.githubusercontent.com/wasienv/wasienv/master/install.sh | sh
 ```

+> Note: we also ship `wasienv` in a Docker image.
+You can check [how to use the Wasienv Docker image here](https://github.com/wasienv/wasienv/blob/master/docker/Dockerfile).

 ## Using wasienv

 If you want to compile a C file to a WebAssembly WASI: